What influences UK gas prices? Everything you need to know

 Oil and LNG prices

-Historically, oil and LNG prices have followed roughly the same ups and downs price-wise until 2008.
+Up until around 2008, oil and LNG prices followed roughly the same price fluctuations.
 Since 2009, though, there has been little or no correlation between the two.
-It is thought that US Shale Gas extraction has been a factor in this, and it is still having an impact as the shale gas industry expands.
+It is thought that US Shale Gas extraction has been a factor in this, and still has an impact as the shale gas industry expands.

 Cheaper LNG imports are one of the reasons why UK wholesale gas prices have been falling.
 Similar to LNG, oil price drops have been followed by falls in continental gas prices.
 This benefited the UK as we imported cheaper gas through the two pipelines connecting us with the European suppliers.